Our first year in business was definitely memorable.

 Smith Assembly creates multi-dimensional learning experiences that promote healthier and more inclusive workplace cultures.

 We do this through a radically-inclusive approach in which we co-create our offerings with leaders from the underserved communities supported by our donations.
 Our workshops feature those global innovators, showcase a variety of cross-cultural collaboration practices, and leverage hands-on activities.
 We intend to have a measurable positive outcome on our team, community, society, and environment.

-Smith Assembly participates in 1% for the Planet and donates 5% of our revenue to nonprofits that amplify the positive impact our global innovators have in their communities.
+Smith Assembly participates in 1% for the Planet and donates 5% of our revenue every year to nonprofits that amplify the positive impact our global innovators have in their communities.

 We’re committed to supporting the United Nations’ Sustainable Development Goals with a focus on: GOAL 5: Gender Equality, GOAL 8: Decent Work and Economic Growth, GOAL 10: Reduced Inequalities, and GOAL 13: Climate Action.
 The policies we enact and the metrics we measure ourselves against are aligned with B Lab’s SDG Action Manager.